 Long-range sequencing information is required for haplotype phasing, de novo assembly and structural variation detection.
 Current long-read sequencing technologies can provide valuable long-range information but at a high cost with low accuracy and high DNA input requirement.

 In a PCR tube, millions of clonally barcoded beads are used to uniquely barcode long DNA molecules in an open bulk reaction without dilution and compartmentation.
 The barcode linked reads are used to successfully assemble genomes ranging from microbes to human.
-These linked-reads also generate mega-base-long phased blocks and provide a cost-effective tool for detecting structural variants in a genome, which are important to identify compound heterozygosity in recessive Mendelian diseases and discover genetic drivers and diagnostic biomarkers in cancers.
+These linked-reads also generate mega-base-long phased blocks for haplotyping and provide a cost-effective tool for detecting structural variants in a genome, which are important to identify compound heterozygosity in recessive Mendelian diseases and discover genetic drivers and diagnostic biomarkers in cancers.

 (A) Diagram of TELL-seq library preparation procedure.
 In a 0.2-mL PCR tube, 0.1 ng to 5 ng genomic DNA was mixed with 3–10 million barcoded TELL beads and transpososomes for the clonal barcoding reaction.
 Genomic DNA fragments were captured on the barcoded TELL beads via connecting strand transfer complexes (STCs) to barcode oligos on the bead surface.
 A tagging between STCs by a second transpososome introduced a second priming site for library amplification.
 After breaking the STCs and washing the magnetic TELL beads, sequencing library molecules were amplified off beads with P5 and P7 adaptor sequences incorporated at the same time.
 The total library procedure took ∼3 h.
 (B) TELL-seq library structure for Illumina sequencing systems.
 Index 1 comprises 18-base TELL-seq molecular barcode; Index 2 comprises 8-base barcode for sample indexing.